 – Find a place that most closely mimics the testing environment.
 A public library, or perhaps your office on a weekend, can be a great place.
 Your home is an OK alternative if you have nothing else, but resist the temptation to answer e-mail or get a snack.

 – Take the FULL practice test, as though it were the real thing.
 If you tell yourself, “Well, this is just a practice”, then you won’t get practice in managing your stress levels.
 Relaxed test prep will NOT be enough come test day, when your heart is racing and you need to force yourself to focus!
 Try to convince yourself that this is The Real Thing.
-And don’t just breeze through the A.W.A. section in a half-assed way: actually think about it and write it as though it were the real test.
+And don’t just breeze through the A.W.A. section in a half-baked way: actually think about it and write it as though it were the real test.
 Make the breaks between sections the same length as in real life, too.

 – I don’t want you to wear yourself out by doing too many of these, but I want you to aim for at least two full tests before your real test.